open-web3-stack/open-runtime-module-library/payments/README.md

 # Payments Pallet

+⚠️ **Disclaimer**: This pallet is experimental and has not been audited.
+It is not suitable for production use.

 This pallet allows users to create secure reversible payments that keep funds locked in a merchant's account until the off-chain goods are confirmed to be received.
 Each payment gets assigned its own *judge* that can help resolve any disputes between the two parties.

 ## Terminology